 With a stride that seemed to defy physics, he dominated sprinting and long jump for a generation, collecting Olympic gold with metronomic precision.

-Frederick Carlton Lewis emerged from a family of athletes in Alabama and New Jersey, his talent honed under the guidance of his parents, who were both track coaches.
-His arrival on the world stage at the 1984 Los Angeles Games was a declaration of a new era: he matched Jesse Owens's feat of four gold medals in a single Olympics.
-What followed was a decade of sustained dominance rarely seen in sport.
-Lewis wasn't just fast; he was a master of the big moment, known for his clutch performances and technical perfection in the long jump pit.
-His rivalry with Ben Johnson, marred by doping, only cemented his legacy as a clean athlete who won on preparation and poise.
-He competed through four Olympic cycles, his final long jump gold in Atlanta at age 35 a testament to his longevity.
-Lewis redefined what was possible for a track and field athlete, combining sprint power with aerial grace to become the standard against which all others are measured.
+Carl Lewis matched Jesse Owens's feat of four gold medals in a single Olympics at the 1984 Los Angeles Games.
+Born Frederick Carlton Lewis in 1961, he emerged from a family of athletes in Alabama and New Jersey.
+His parents, both track coaches, honed his talent.
+What followed was a decade of sustained dominance.
+Lewis was a master of the big moment, displaying technical perfection in the long jump pit.
+His rivalry with Ben Johnson, marred by doping, only underscored his status as a clean athlete who won on preparation and poise.
+He competed through four Olympic cycles.
+His final long jump gold in Atlanta at age 35 testified to his longevity.
+Lewis combined sprint power with aerial grace to become the standard against which all others are measured.

 1946–1964